Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Fresh catch of the day grilled or pan-seared with seasonal vegetables

-Pasta with sun-dried tomatoes, capers, and creamy garlic sauce
+Pasta with sun-dried tomatoes, capers, and pesto sauce

-Paired with Alaskan craft beers or BYO wine if desired
+Paired with BYO Alaskan craft beers, cocktails, or wine if desired

 🍰 Dessert & Extras